 Chocolate Billionaires are full of crispy, crunchy, caramel goodness covered with a rich chocolate coating.
-One taste, and you’ll agree that the name is totally appropriate!
+One taste, and you’ll agree that the name is appropriate!

 Ingredients